Muhao-Chen/muhao-chen.github.io/_pages/about.md

 <!-- Muhao Chen, Ph.D., is currently an assistant professor at the Department of Mechanical and Aerospace Engineering, University of Kentucky, Lexington, KY.
 His research can be found on the [Research](https://muhao-chen.github.io/research/) page.  -->

 ## Research Keywords
-Integrating Structure and Control Design, Space Systems, Robotics and lightweight Automated Systems, Tensegrity and Origami, Space Systems and Deployable Infrastructures, Dynamics and Control Theory
+Tensegrity, Space Systems, Dynamics and Control Theory, Lightweight Deployable Automated Structures/Robotics, Integrating Structure and Control Design

 <!--His work mainly involves:</div>
 * Integrating Structure and Control Design for Modeling and Control of Complex Systems